solid-white/open-pilot-vscode-plugin/README.md

 # open-pilot-vscode-plugin
-vscode plugin for using any LLM for code completion.
+vscode plugin for using any LLM for code completion. (not affiliated with OpenAI.)